Timych84/mixify/README.md

 # Mixify - Spotify Playlist Manager

-Mixify is an application for managing Spotify playlists, creating new playlists, and generating daily mixes.
-It is built with Flask and interacts with the Spotify API to provide personalized playlist management features.
+Mixify is a Flask-based web application that generates personalized Spotify playlists by leveraging the Spotify Web API through the Spotipy library.
+Designed to enhance your music experience, Mixify allows users to create dynamic playlists based on their listening habits.

 ## Features